Online Submissions

 Revision of the editors’/reviewers’ decisions

-If the authors do not agree with the conclusions or some remarks of the reviewers and/or the editorial staff, the authors may challenge the decisions.
-To do this, the authors will have to provide written arguments for each remark and send a letter to the editorial staff.
+The authors may challenge the decisions if they disagree with the conclusions or some remarks of the reviewers and/or the editorial staff.
+To do this, the authors will have to provide written arguments for each remark and send an email to the editorial staff.

-The journal encourages resubmission of manuscripts that are potentially acceptable but were rejected because major revisions or additional data were required.
+The journal encourages resubmission of manuscripts that are potentially acceptable but were rejected due to the lack of major revisions or additional data.
 The editorial staff will provide a detailed explanation of what should be corrected for the manuscript to be accepted for publication.

-Actions taken by the editorial staff upon discovery of plagiarism, data manipulation, or falsification
+Actions taken by the editorial staff upon discovery of plagiarism, data adulteration, or fabrication

 In case the editorial staff discover any research misconduct on the part of the authors, including plagiarism and data manipulation or falsification, the journal adheres to the principles of COPE.

-Safety and Risk of Pharmacotherapy understands “misconduct” as any actions of researchers, including mistreatment of test objects, or intentional manipulation of research data so that these data no longer reflect the observations, as well as any actions of the researchers that do not comply with ethical and scientific norms.
+Within the context of Safety and Risk of Pharmacotherapy, “misconduct” implies to any actions of researchers, including mistreatment of test objects, or intentional manipulation of research data so that these data no longer reflect the observations, as well as any actions of the researchers that do not comply with ethical and scientific standards.

-Safety and Risk of Pharmacotherapy does not regard the following as research misconduct: honest mistakes; unintentional discrepancies in the planning, conduction, interpretation, or assessment of research methods or results; or misconduct not affecting the research.
+Safety and Risk of Pharmacotherapy does not classify as research misconduct: honest mistakes; unintentional discrepancies in planning, conduction, interpretation, or assessment of research methods or results; or misconduct not affecting the research.

-If plagiarism, data manipulation, or falsification are discovered at any stage of article preparation, the Editorial Board will consider rejection of the manuscript.
+If plagiarism, data adulteration or fabrication is discovered at any stage of article preparation, the Editorial Board will consider rejection of the manuscript.

-Correction of mistakes and article retraction after publication
+Correction of mistakes and retraction of an article

 III.
 Article types